 - Having a video on a landing page can increase conversion by 80% (EyeView);

-- Demo viewers of a product are 1.81x more likely to purchase than non-viewers (DMB Adobe);
+- Demo viewers of a product are 1.81x more likely to purchase than non-viewers (Mill For Business);

 - 51% of marketing professionals worldwide name video as the content format with the best ROI (Insivia).

 And these are only a few numbers.
 There are lots of other studies and analyses that show video is one of the most effective and engaging types of content.
 Video content has become the most preferred forms of content, for sure.
-According to a study by Outbrain, 86% of marketers prefer video, instead of blog posts, slideshows, articles or others.
+According to a study by Outbrain, 86% of marketers prefer video and livestream, instead of blog posts, slideshows, articles or others.
+The recent blogging industry survey delivered by FirstSiteGuide also confirms that 26% of bloggers are also investing heavily in producing video content for YouTube to support their written content.

 We already took advantage of this trend, as lots of other experts and brand did, by creating podcasts and learning videos for those who want to know more about SEO and marketing.